Roberto Mancini: Return to Inter Milan

-Following a heated exchange between Mancini and Napoli coach Maurizio Sarri in the final minutes of a Coppa Italia match on 20 January 2016, Mancini accused Sarri of being a homophobe.
-Sarri responded to the accusations by affirming that he wasn't a homophobe, and that "what happens on the field, stays on the field."
-Sarri was consequently fined €20,000 and banned for two Coppa Italia matches by Lega Serie A for "directing extremely insulting epithets at the coach of the opposing team".

 After Inter Milan lost 3–0 in a Serie A derby against AC Milan on 31 January 2016, a fuming Mancini insulted the referees and showed his middle finger to some Rossoneri fans who were swearing at him.
 He was consequently banned for the following match.
 Mancini was also awarded a Tapiro d'Oro by the TV broadcast Striscia la notizia for his bad behaviour.
-During the post-match interviews of the same game, he replied harshly and quite rudely to the journalist Mikaela Calcagno, blaming her for asking silly questions ("Questa è una stronzata, dai, su", Italian for "This is crap, come on") and creating controversy ("Se mi deve fare domande per far polemica, la facciamo", Italian for "If you need to ask me questions to create controversy, let’s do it").
-Later, he apologised for those expressions, sending a bunch of flowers to Calcagno.
+During the post-match interviews of the same game, he blamed journalist Mikaela Calcagno for asking silly questions ("Questa è una stronzata, dai, su", Italian for "This is crap, come on") and creating controversy ("Se mi deve fare domande per far polemica, la facciamo", Italian for "If you need to ask me questions to create controversy, let's do it").
+Later, he apologised for those expressions, sending flowers to Calcagno.

 On 8 August 2016, Mancini left Inter on a mutual agreement.

 Zenit Saint Petersburg

 On 1 June 2017, Mancini was appointed as a manager of Zenit Saint Petersburg.
 On 13 May 2018, Mancini terminated his contract by mutual consent.